 What interest rate can you expect from a business loan?

-The average interest rate on a conventional small business loan is around 4% to 6%, though with that said, obviously interest rates will vary among lenders and there are a lot of factors that can contribute towards those differences.
+The average rate on a conventional small business loan is around 4% to 6%, though with that said, obviously interest rates will vary among lenders and there are a lot of factors that can contribute towards those differences.

 What is an interest rate?

-Interest rates affect most of us.
+Rates affect most of us.
 You might not realise it, but a change in interest rates can impact your day-to-day life; from the cost of getting a loan, through to the prices of everyday goods.
 An interest rate is a percentage charged on the total amount you borrow or save.
 Even a small change in interest rates can have a big impact.
 It’s important to keep an eye on whether they rise, fall or stay the same.

 If you’re a borrower, the interest rate is the amount you are charged for borrowing money – a percentage of the total amount of the loan.
 You can borrow money to buy something today and pay for it later.
 Interest is what you pay for the privilege.
 It’s a bit like hiring a car.
 Interest is what you pay to ‘hire’ someone else’s money.
 If you’re a saver, it’s the same except the interest fee is paid to you – because banks are paying to hire your money.